mathstuf/gitlabhq/doc/web_hooks/web_hooks.md

 ## Merge request events

-Triggered when a new merge request is created or an existing merge request was updated/merged/closed.
+Triggered when a new merge request is created, an existing merge request was updated/merged/closed, or a user comment is added.

 **Request body:**